hadwi537/HealthSciHelper/README.md

 * Generate Private Keys and redifine/improve security

-* add echarts to the webapp, i.e a radial tree of paper dependentcies (see visualisation code for inspiration)
+* Add a radial tree of paper dependentcies
+(see visualisation code for inspiration)

 * replace direct access of scraper with express api